InjectiveLabs/injective-docs/.gitbook/developers/evm-developers/guides/testnet-deployment.md

   --broadcast
 ```

-Be sure to copy the address at which the smart contrct was deployed, as you will need to use it in subsequent commands.
+Be sure to copy the address at which the smart contract was deployed, as you will need to use it in subsequent commands.

 ### Verifying on Blockscout

-After the deployment is completed, you can verify the contract.
+After the deployment is completed, if you visit a network explorer, such as Blockscout, and search for the address of the smart contract, you will see that it has bytecode.

+However, to add more details you need to verify the contract.

 ```bash
 forge verify-contract \